Login

 Assistance with daily life

-This comes under assistance with everyday needs such as personal care, household cleaning, cooking, meal delivery, garden maintenance, or even assistance in shared living arrangements.
+“Daily Activities” in the myplace portal!* This comes under assistance with everyday needs such as personal care, household cleaning, cooking, meal delivery, garden maintenance, or even assistance in shared living arrangements.
 These supports can be provided in the community or at home.
-In regards to meal preparation and food delivery, quotes are no longer required, but they must be specified in the plan.

-Stuart has been able to reduce his food preparation support hours - which were already in his plan.
-He was easily able to switch those support hours to claiming on a meal preparation service.
+One of our clients Stuart, recently had a change in circumstances where it was not suitable for him to be cooking with a support worker.
+He also preferred the convenience and variety of the ready made meals.
+Stuart has been able to reduce his food preparation support hours – which were already in his plan – and he was easily able to switch those support hours to claiming on a meal preparation service.
 With less hours of support needed for meal preparation, he can now use those hours towards other support hours, such as social activities.

 Does it cover food and supplies?

-*Yes, we agree,it can be confusing why things have different names in myplace - but that’s the way the cookie crumbles at NDIA sometimes.
+NDIS only covers the reasonable and necessary costs of preparation and delivery, not the cost of the food itself. *Yes, we agree, it can be confusing why things have different names in myplace – but that’s the way the cookie crumbles at NDIA sometimes.
 Stay with us, we’ll always explain when there is different terminology.

 Consumables

 Consumables refers to the everyday items you may need to support your disability.
-They are likely to be off-the-shelf items, must always pass the reasonable and necessary test, and be related to the disability and the goals of the NDIS plan.
+They are likely to be off the shelf items, must always pass the reasonable and necessary test, and be related to the disability and the goals of the NDIS plan.
+This may include items such as continence products or low-cost assistive technology and equipment which can improve your independence and/or mobility, such as walking sticks, eating aids, specialised bedding, or even interpreting, Auslan training and vision or hearing related low-cost assistive technologies.

+Consumables are for items that are low risk and cost less than $1500.
 Plans will sometimes have a very specific amount in the consumables budget, such as $500 for a year.
 This is typically associated with items the Planner expects to be included.
 When this has been stated, that is the full amount that can be claimed in that area, and there is no more flexibility to move funds around from other areas.

 When creating a plan, planners typically include their projected spending for consumables to facilitate their purchase.
 If a plan doesn't mention consumables, the standard procedure is to search for and link them to the relevant goals and assess their reasonable and necessary criteria.
 In the case of commonplace items like food, computers, and games, written approval from the planner is sought.

-Nappies: are not covered if a participant is of the age (eg. Under 5) where all families would pay these costs as day-to-day living costs.
+Nappies are not covered if a participant is of the age (eg. Under 5) where all families would pay these costs as day-to-day living costs.
 Nappies, wipes and other associated items may be covered for example if the disability has higher needs in this area, or in the over 5 bracket, to assist with continence needs.

 Vitamins and Medications in general are not covered by NDIS, particularly if these are covered by the health system.
 However some nutrition supplements or thickener products prescribed by a health professional, can be covered if related to the disability.
 This can also include Home Enteral Nutrition (HEN) formula and the equipment related to it.